|

 on wrappers

-common information on wrappers consisted of manufacturer, kind of product
+the past common information on wrappers consisted of manufacturer, kind

-and sometimes weight.
-Since 60īs infos on wrappers have became more informative.
+of product and sometimes weight.
+Since 1960´s infos on wrappers have

-It began appear date of manufacture, composition of chocolate, address
+more informative.
+It began appear date of manufacture, composition of

-of manufacturer or distributor, storing conditions.
-In last years producers
+address of manufacturer or distributor, storing conditions.
+In last

-also have had to inform about nutrition content, cocoa solids, allergy
+producers also have had to inform about nutrition content, cocoa

 What I miss